If you obtain a really good African trophy you may be interested in official trophy measurement and entering it a record book .

 Rowland Ward and SCI have very different measuring methods, species categories and submission criteria, so check it all out first before submitting an entry

 Rowland Ward Records Of Big Game

-- A completed entry form and fee must be submitted.
+- A completed entry form, fee + any required photographs (as below) must be submitted.

 SCI Record Book

 - Only members of SCI may enter a trophy for the Record Book.
 You can become a SCI member or renew your membership on the record entry form.

 - A completed SCI entry form, correct entry fee and photographs must be submitted.

 - All SCI measurement methods & entry forms.